FIPS compliance

 Merge requests that can trigger Package and QA, can trigger a FIPS package and a Reference Architecture test pipeline.
 The base image used for the trigger is Ubuntu 20.04 FIPS:

-1. Trigger e2e:package-and-test job, if not already triggered.
+1. Trigger e2e:test-on-omnibus job, if not already triggered.

 2. On the gitlab-omnibus-mirror child pipeline, manually trigger Trigger:package:fips.